 - 1 additional educational field trip (La Marta Reserve, Irazu Volcano National Park)

-- Day to participate in classes at a local middle/high school or extra day of service
+- Day to participate in classes at a local middle/high school or an extra day of service